SiLangWHL/vMF-OP/README.md

 ![Pipeline](./vmf.png)

+## TODO
+-[2022/08/23] We will update code about loss_cfc mentioned in the paper and experimental environment configuration at this weekend.
+At next week, we will update some code comments to help you understand how we implemented the formulas in the pape.

 ## News
 - [2022/08/21] We release the code for Image Classification task on ImageNet-LT dataset.
 Recently, we further improve the performance of our method.
 Now, you can achieve about overall 54.5% accuracy via using 'vmf_classifier + icd loss', about 1.0% higher than result published in our camera ready paper.